Skip to main content

 Monthly security awareness modules: Brief (5-10 minute) training on specific topics:

-We recommend services like KnowBe4 or similar platforms that provide regularly updated content and track completion.
+Security awareness platforms like KnowBe4 or similar services provide regularly updated content and track completion.

 Phishing simulation exercises: Monthly or quarterly simulated phishing campaigns: